MicrosoftDocs/dynamics365smb-docs-pr.nb-no/business-central/compliance/compliance-application-compliance.md

 ## Regnskapsprosesser og -kontroller til hjelp ved samsvar

 Selskaper står overfor økte økonomiske regnskaputfordringer hvert år.
-Avhengig av bransjen, markeder, geografisk plassering og økonomiske behov kan en organisasjon være underlagt lokale, vanlige regnskapsprinsipper (GAAP) og én eller flere av:
+Avhengig av bransjen, markeder, geografisk plassering og økonomiske behov kan en organisasjon være underlagt lokale, vanlige regnskapsprinsipper<!--note from editor: I assume that "local" means that you're not talking about the standard adopted by the SEC in the US.
+If this is true, you don't want to use the abbreviation because GAAP is an actual standard, which will need to be spelled out with title caps at first mention.--> og én eller flere av:

 - The Sarbanes-Oxley Act (SOX), en USA-lov vedtatt 2002 for å beskytte investorer ved å forbedre korrektheten og datapåliteligheten av firmafremleggelser.
 - Delen om de internasjonale økonomisk rapporteringsstandardene i EUs internasjonale regnskapsstandarder (IAS/IFRS), som trådte i kraft 2005 og angir internasjonale regnskapsstandarder for anerkjennelse, måling, konsolideringen og rapportering.